html5rocks/updates.html5rocks.com.new/_posts/2015-03-03-creating-semantic-sites-with-web-components-and-jsonld.md

 In this demo we are using [LocalBusiness](https://developers.google.com/webmasters/business-location-pages/) entities to express the meaning of our data, which is the geographical location of some of the Google Offices.

 The best way to check how Google is reading and indexing this page is though the new improved [Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/).
-Submit the demo’s url in the *Fetch URL* section and click *Fetch and validate*.
+Submit the demo’s URL in the *Fetch URL* section and click *Fetch and validate*.
 The section on the right will show you parsed data retrieved from the page along with any errors that may occur.
 It is a very convenient way to check if your JSON-LD markup is correct and processable by Google.

 <p style="text-align: center;">
   <img style="max-width: 100%; height: auto;" src="{% asset_path 2015-03-03-creating-semantic-sites/tool.png %}" alt="Structured Data Testing Tool UI" />